-While most of the successful transit measures directly taxed residents, in Fairfax County, Virginia, voters approved a $160 million bond issue to fund the county’s share of annual payments to WMATA, the Washington, D.C. area’s transit system.
-It will be used for service, capital projects and other improvements.
+While most of the successful transit measures directly taxed residents, in Fairfax County, Virginia, voters approved a $160 million bond issue to fund the county’s share of annual payments to the Washington Metropolitan Area Transit Authority.
+It will be used for service, capital projects, and other improvements.

 One of the few public transit setbacks occurred in Gwinnett County, Georgia, where voters narrowly defeated a 1% sales tax hike to fund a $12 billion transit expansion over 30 years.
-The measure would have extended the MARTA rail system and bus rapid transit in suburban Atlanta.
+The measure would have extended the Metropolitan Atlanta Rapid Transit Authority rail system and bus rapid transit in suburban Atlanta.

 Whether transit issues passed or failed had a lot to do with where the voting took place, said David Ditch, a transportation policy analyst at the Heritage Foundation, a conservative Washington, D.C.-based think tank.